pgbackrest/pgbackrest/USERGUIDE.md

 archive_mode = on
 archive_command = '/path/to/backrest/bin/pg_backrest --stanza=db archive-push %p'
 ```
 Replace the path with the actual location where pgBackRest was installed.
-The stanza parameter should be changed to the actual stanza name for your database.
+The stanza parameter should be changed to the actual stanza name for your database cluster.

 #### Minimal Configuration

-The absolute minimum required to run pgBackRest (if all defaults are accepted) is the database path.
+The absolute minimum required to run pgBackRest (if all defaults are accepted) is the database cluster path.

 `/etc/pg_backrest.conf`:
 ```